Tabbouleh

 Tabbouleh (تبولة), also transcribed tabouleh, tabbouli, tabouli, or taboulah, is a Levantine salad of finely chopped parsley, soaked bulgur, tomatoes, mint, and onion, seasoned with olive oil, lemon juice, salt and sweet pepper.
 Some variations add lettuce, or use semolina instead of bulgur.

 Tabbouleh is traditionally served as part of a mezze in the Eastern Mediterranean and the Arab world.
 Like hummus, baba ghanoush, pita bread, and other elements of Arab cuisine, tabbouleh has become a popular food in the United States.

 Etymology

 The Levantine Arabic tabbūle is derived from the Arabic word tābil from the Aramaic root word t-b-l or more literally "dip".
 Use of the word in English first appeared in the 1950s.

 History

 Originally from the mountains of Lebanon and Syria, tabbouleh has become one of the most popular salads in the Middle East.
 The wheat variety salamouni cultivated in the Beqaa Valley region in Lebanon, was considered (in the mid-19th century) as particularly well-suited for making bulgur, a basic ingredient of tabbouleh.
 In Lebanon, the Lebanese National Tabbouleh Day is a yearly festivity day dedicated to Tabbouleh.
 Since 2001, it is celebrated the first Saturday of the month of July.

+Tabbouleh made by Syrian Jews uses bulgur as the main ingredient, rather than parsley, this variety was introduced by them to Israel and into the US in the 1970s.